MALAIKA-MUNIR/Tele-medicine-For-Rural-Areas./README.md

 # Login_page
-A web-based telemedicine solution enabling remote healthcare access for underserved rural areas.
+A basic login page created for practice and learning purposes.